A linear linear lambda-calculus: Conclusion

 \section{Conclusion}

+The link between linear logic and linear algebra has been known for a long time, in the context of models of linear logic.
+We have shown in this paper, that this link also exists at the syntactic level, provided we consider several proofs of $\one$, one for each scalar, we add two interstitial rules, and proof reduction rules allowing to commute these interstitial rules with logical rules, to reduce commuting cuts.
-We can now attempt a possible answer to the question stated in the introduction: in which way must propositional logic be extended or restricted, so that its proof language becomes a quantum programming language.
-This answer is in four parts: we need to extend it with interstitial rules, scalars, and the connective $\odot$, and we need to restrict it by making it linear.

-We obtain this way the ${\mathcal L} \odot^{\mathcal S}$-logic that addresses both the question of linearity and, for instance, avoids cloning, and that of the information-erasure, non-reversibility, and non-determinism of the measurement.
+We also understand better in which way must propositional logic be extended or restricted, so that its proof language becomes a quantum programming language.
+A possible answer is in four parts: we need to extend it with interstitial rules, scalars, and the connective $\odot$, and we need to restrict it by making it linear.
+We obtain this way the ${\mathcal L} \odot^{\mathbb C}$-calculus that addresses both the question of linearity and, for instance, avoids cloning, and that of the information-erasure, non-reversibility, and non-determinism of the measurement.

-Another issue is to restrict the logic further so that linear functions are unitary.
-We can either enforce unitarity, following the methods of \cite{AltenkirchGrattageLICS05,DiazcaroGuillermoMiquelValironLICS19,LambdaS1}, or let these unitarity constraints as properties of the program that must be proved for each program, rather than enforced by the type system.